We Analyzed the Future Direction of Karyopharm Therapeutics Inc. (KPTI), Here is What We Found

 Analysts’ Opinion of KPTI

-Many brokerage firms have already submitted their reports for KPTI stocks, with Morgan Stanley repeating the rating for KPTI by listing it as a “Overweight.”
-The predicted price for KPTI in the upcoming period, according to Morgan Stanley is $34 based on the research report published on July 02nd of the previous year 2020.
+Many brokerage firms have already submitted their reports for KPTI stocks, with SVB Leerink repeating the rating for KPTI by listing it as a “Mkt Perform.”
+The predicted price for KPTI in the upcoming period, according to SVB Leerink is $6 based on the research report published on August 06th of the current year 2021.

-Barclays, on the other hand, stated in their research note that they expect to see KPTI reach a price target of $30.
-The rating they have provided for KPTI stocks is “Overweight” according to the report published on March 04th, 2020.
+RBC Capital Mkts, on the other hand, stated in their research note that they expect to see KPTI reach a price target of $8, previously predicting the price at $17.
+The rating they have provided for KPTI stocks is “Sector Perform” according to the report published on August 06th, 2021.

 Insider Trading